 BBC RADIO SHROPSHIRE - Opened 23 April 1985, with the slogan 'Live in 85'.
 Early presenters include Sybil Ruscoe and Tim Smith, who both later went on to appear on Radios 1, 5 and 2.
 Colin Young has presented a daily show on the station since the beginning.

 BBC RADIO SOLENT - Starting on 31 December 1970, Radio Solent covers South Hampshire, the western fringes of West Sussex, the Isle of Wight and Dorset.
-In early 1996 it consumed Dorset FM and expanded its coverage into the rest of that county with a very limited opt-out service called Solent for Dorset - this increased in 2013 when it launched a dedicated daily breakfast for Dorset.
+In March 1996 it consumed Dorset FM and expanded its coverage into the rest of that county with a very limited opt-out service called Solent for Dorset - this increased in 2013 when it launched a dedicated daily breakfast for Dorset.
 Radio Solent's star presenter, Nick Girdler, hosted the cult Late Shift show between 1988 and 1995; he left the station in 2006, but returned in 2009 to present a Sunday morning show.
-Other presenters including Richard Cartridge, Peter White, Robin Worman (the station's first voice) and Sandi Jones also enjoyed a lengthy association with the station; the latter was awarded an MBE in 1993.
+Other presenters including Richard Cartridge, Peter White, Robin Worman (the station's first voice) and Sandi Jones have also enjoyed a lengthy association with the station; the latter was awarded an MBE in 1993.
 Radio Solent left its original home of South Western House in Southampton in 1990, and moved to new purpose-built headquarters alongside BBC1's South Today.
+View old schedules